panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 `favoriteMovie` is an object with a single property `title`.
 Accessing a non-existing property `actors` using a property accessor `favoriteMovie.actors` is evaluated to `undefined`.

 By itself accessing a non-existing property does not throw an error.
-The real problem appears when trying to get data from a non-existing property value.
-This is the most common `undefined` related trap, reflected in the well known error message `TypeError: Cannot read property <prop> of undefined`.
+The real problem appears when trying to get data from the non-existing property value.
+This is the most common `undefined` related trap, reflected in the well-known error message `TypeError: Cannot read property <prop> of undefined`.

 Let's slightly modify the previous code snippet to illustrate a `TypeError` throw: